rawrgulmuffins/GrownAssAdultBlog/content/past_me_revision_control.md

 5. No really, you’ll never have to worry about losing code again.
 6. If you have a computer with internet access you can download your code in under a minute.

 Sold?
 Alright, sold.
-Here’s the nitty gritty you’ll need to know, Past Me.
+Here’s the nitty gritty factoids you’ll need to know, Past Me.

 Git comes with a lot of magic commands which can be super useful but realistically for a student the commands you’ll need to know about are